GuilleX7/ASM2010/README.md

 The external dependency is **IUP** (https://www.tecgraf.puc-rio.br/iup/), which is a lightweight, multiplatform C GUI library.
 This repository provides an already built version of this library for Windows-MSVC, Windows-MinGW and GNU/Linux-GCC, each of them both in x86 and x64.
 However, you can choose to link against your own library: install your own version of the library in the lib{arch}/ folder by turning off ASM2010_DEFAULT_LIB, so CMake will tell the linker to look in lib{arch}/ instead of lib{arch}/{platform}.
 Then, change the CMakeLists file in order to link with your IUP library and all its dependencies by changing the IUP_LIBS list.

 ### m2010
-The external dependencies are the same as **as2010-gui** and IUPCD and CD.
+The external dependencies are the same as **as2010-gui**, IUPCD and CD.
 In Windows, CD also relies on freetype6 and zlib1, but they're all provided.
 In Unix, however, you will need freetype6 and fontconfig, but you should have them installed if you already have gtk3-dev.
 Otherwise, you need to install them.
 Zlib1 seems to be statically linked to the IUP library in the Unix library (?).

 ## Logisim version
 Folder "logisim" contains two implementations of the CS2010: one with IO extension and one without.
 A port to Digital is under consideration, due to improvements in performance.